Andrew-S-Rosen/QMOF/README.md

 2. `vasp_files_A.zip`: This contains the raw VASP input and output files at the PBE-D3(BJ) level of theory for the structurally relaxed MOFs in the QMOF database.
 It contains additional properties that may be of interest to some users.

-3. `chgcars_A.tar`: Charge densities at the PBE-D3(BJ) level of theory for the structurally relaxed MOFs in the QMOF database.
+3. `chgcars_A.tar`: Charge densities at the PBE-D3(BJ) level of theory for the structurally relaxed MOFs in the QMOF database (to be uploaded shortly).
+Please contact me if it is not yet available but you would like this data.

 4. `ml_reproducibility.zip`: This contain the SOAP similarity kernels and CGCNN encodings for the (unrelaxed) QMOF database structures, which can be used with the machine learning scripts described below.
 This is included solely for reproducibility purposes.